Digital Nomad Exchange

 What do people appreciate most about the culture in Scotland?

 "Expats in Scotland appreciate the warm hospitality of the locals, the stunning natural beauty of the country, and the vibrant culture of music, art, and literature.
 They also enjoy the unique cuisine, which includes traditional dishes such as haggis, neeps, and tatties.
-Additionally, expats appreciate the strong sense of community and the welcoming atmosphere of the cities and towns," said one person in Scotland.
+Additionally, expats appreciate the strong sense of community and the welcoming atmosphere of the cities and towns," remarked one member in Scotland.

 What do people find most challenging about the culture in Scotland?

 "Expats in Scotland may find the local culture challenging due to the strong sense of national identity and the fact that Scots tend to be quite reserved and private.
 Additionally, the weather can be unpredictable and the language can be difficult to understand, as Scots have their own dialect.
-Furthermore, the cost of living in Scotland is relatively high, making it difficult for expats to adjust to the local lifestyle," remarked one member in Scotland.
+Furthermore, the cost of living in Scotland is relatively high, making it difficult for expats to adjust to the local lifestyle," explained one person living in Scotland.

 What residency documents or visas did I need if I will be in Scotland for a while?